 EVs might cost more than their petrol or diesel counterparts today, but that gap is narrowing.
 The latest research by analysts at Deloitte suggests that price parity with internal combustion cars is likely by 2021.
 'In the UK, the cost of petrol and diesel vehicle ownership will converge with electric over the next five years,' predicts Michael Woodward, UK automotive partner at Deloitte.
 'Supported by existing government subsidies and technology advances, this tipping point could be reached as early as 2021.
 From this point, cost will no longer be a barrier to purchase, and owning an EV will become a realistic, viable option for new buyers.'

-But look past the steeper initial purchase price, and rich savings beckon from the moment you buy an electric car.
-Your ongoing fuel bills are likely to be dramatically lower if you take the plunge and go for an EV and you'll never have to visit a petrol forecourt again.
-You can even charge up your electric car wirelessly now; BMW launched inductive charging (see below) in summer 2018 and you can read more about it in our handy explainer here.
+Look past the currently steeper initial purchase price, and rich savings beckon from the moment you buy an electric car.
+Your ongoing fuel bills are likely to be dramatically lower if you take the plunge and go for an EV and you'll likely never have to visit a petrol forecourt again.
+You can even charge up your electric car wirelessly now; BMW launched inductive charging in 2018 and you can read more about it in our handy explainer here.

 Want to know which is the best pure electric car for you?
 Keep reading on for full details – and use the quick links below to read more on the best EVs of 2019:

 - Tesla Model 3

 - Mercedes-Benz EQC

 - Jaguar I-Pace